earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 internal-links:
  - just an example
 ---
-Langauages: Scala, Kotlin, Ruby, Rust and f#

-In my mind, there a bunch of concepts related together in programming languages syntax that all work together to make code more readable and understandable and consise.
+In my mind, there a bunch of concepts related together in programming languages syntax that all work together to make code more readable and understandable and concise.
 But sometimes I see people who haven't worked with these ideas, and they find the whole thing confusing and decreasing readability, because it strays from the c family standard way of doing things.

 I think though, that it is all just an issue of familarity and that once you get used to these ideas then you will want them in your language.
 They are implicit returns, if expressions and single expression functions.